gopaladhikari/backend/README.md

 # Backend using Nodejs, Bun and mongodb

-In node-express branch there is backend using Nodejs, express and mongodb.

-In node-bun branch there is backend using Nodejs, bun and mongodb.
+Here is a the complete backend using Nodejs, Bun and mongodb.